Skip to the main content

 • Manage volunteer program budgets

-• Stay aware of trends and initiatives to ensure effective, relevant volunteer engagement
+• Stay current on trends and initiatives to ensure effective, relevant volunteer engagement

 • Establish relationships with organizations and colleagues to share and implement best practices managing volunteer resources